xuefei-wang/agent-super-opt/README.md

 ```

 ## Notes
-Autogen has an issue with sending images to Gemini, the issue ticket (with a quick fix) can be found [here](https://github.com/microsoft/autogen/issues/5033)
+Autogen has an issue with sending images to Gemini, the issue ticket (with a quick fix) can be found [here](https://github.com/microsoft/autogen/issues/5033).
+It turns out that `autogen` is not their official package.
+For `autogen-agentchat==0.2`, you can do `import autogen` and similar func is supported, see [here](https://microsoft.github.io/autogen/0.2/docs/Getting-Started#quickstart).
+But with the latest version 0.4.1, the APIs have been changed.
+They suggest uninstall `autogen` and use the latest version of `autogen-agentchat` and `autogen-ext`.
+Detailed discussion can be found in the issue ticket.

+I will continue with `autoge` and the fix for now.
+Will clean up things later.